blueplanelabs/playgo-docker/README.md

 docker pull blueplanelabs/playgo:latest
 ```

-Then run containers with the following command:
+Then run the PlayGo container with the following command:

 ```
 docker run --rm -e DISPLAY=$DISPLAY \